flomath/fluxos/index.md

 ---
 layout: default
-title: "Speaker OS - a project at fhv"
+title: "fluxos - a project at fhv"
 ---

-## fhv-os
+# fluxos
-FHV-OS is a monolithic operating system for audio applications on a beagleboard.
+Fluxos is a monolithic operating system for audio applications on the beagleboard.

 #### Jekyl Documentation
 Keep this command here in case it gets forgotten.